Employee surveys vs employee check-ins: Which is more effective?

-For those who can build and leverage employee engagement, it can make all the difference in the world, to the extent that highly engaged businesses can see more than twice the productivity of organisations with low engagement.
+For those who can build and leverage employee engagement, it can make all the difference in the world.
+It's to the extent that highly engaged businesses can see more than twice the productivity of organisations with low engagement.

 When it comes to assessing employee engagement well, you need the right tools for the job.
 Yet, annual engagement surveys are still widely used in many workplaces, despite significant shortcomings and evidence showing they simply are not that effective.